obhq/obliteration/README.md

   - Intel:
     - Minimum (Based on Required Instruction Sets): Haswell-Based CPUs or newer
     - Recommended (Based on Performance): 5th Gen CPUs or newer
-- 16 GB of memory.
-  - Obliteration itself required 8 GB.
-The remaining are for your OS.

 ### Windows specific requirements